jaspector

 Any person erecting, constructing, enlarging, altering, repairing, improving, moving, removing, converting, or demolishing any building or structure must obtain a permit.
 Required for all new construction greater than 200 square feet or attached to another structure.

+Not all construction work requires a permit in unincorporated Canyon County, ID.
 The following work is generally exempt: One-story detached accessory structures (tool and storage sheds, tree-supported play structures, playhouses) not exceeding 200 square feet with a maximum wall height of 10 feet; Agricultural buildings (note: zoning compliance/permit still required to verify location does not obstruct fire district turnaround, and to confirm compliance with setbacks, utility easements, and flood hazard area regulations); Fences (zoning compliance may still apply); Work below a threshold that does not add floor area or alter structure; contact department for specific exclusions.
 Note: Zoning compliance may still apply to exempt items.
 Confirm edge cases with the Building Division before proceeding.
+When in doubt, confirm with the local building department before starting work.